-EXAMPLES (not all inclusive): incomplete or incorrect eligibility documentation; incomplete or incorrect enrollment documentation; lack of documentation to support a claim, such as meal count and attendance records; financial documentation.
+EXAMPLES: incomplete or incorrect eligibility or enrollment documentation; lack of documentation to support a claim, such as meal count and attendance records; financial documentation.

-- Failure to adjust meal orders to conform to variations in the number of participants (for those who vend meals). - Claiming reimbursement for meals not served to participants. - Claiming reimbursement for a significant number of meals that do not meet CACFP requirements. - Use of a Food Service Management Company (FSMC) that is in violation of health codes. - Failure of a sponsoring organization to disburse payments to its sites in accordance with the Program requirements and/or the CE's management plan. - Claiming reimbursement for meals served by a for-profit adult day care center during a calendar month in which less than 25 percent of its enrolled adult participants were Title XIX or Title XX beneficiaries; - Failure of a sponsoring organization to properly train or monitor sponsored sites; - Failure to perform any of the other financial and administrative responsibilities in accordance with Program requirements.
+- Failure to adjust meal orders to conform to variations in the number of participants (for those who vend meals). - Claiming reimbursement for meals not served to participants. - Claiming reimbursement for a significant number of meals that do not meet CACFP requirements.

-EXAMPLES (not all inclusive): failure to submit a required audit; failure to return information required for corrective action; failure to complete the annual renewal process; failure to return unearned reimbursement including advances.
+- Use of a Food Service Management Company that is in violation of health codes. - Failure of a sponsoring organization to disburse payments to its sites/providers in accordance with the Program requirements and/or the CE's management plan. - Claiming reimbursement for meals served by a for-profit adult day care center, if less than 25% of its enrolled adult participants were Title XIX or Title XX beneficiaries during the calendar month in which the meals were served; - Failure of a sponsoring organization to properly train or monitor sites/providers; - Failure to perform any of the other financial and administrative responsibilities in accordance with Program requirements.

-- The fact that the CE or any of the CE's principals have been declared ineligible for any other publicly funded program by reason of violating that program's requirements.
-However, this prohibition does not apply if the CE or principal(s) have been fully reinstated in, or is now eligible to participate in, that program, including the payment of any debts owed. - Conviction of the CE or any of its principals for any activity that occurred during the past seven years that indicated a lack of business integrity.
-A lack of business integrity includes fraud, antitrust violations, embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, receiving stolen property, making false claims, or obstruction of justice. - Submission of false claims.
+EXAMPLES: failure to submit a required audit; failure to return information required for corrective action; failure to complete the annual renewal process; failure to return unearned reimbursement including advances.

-• Any other action affecting the CE's ability to administer the CACFP in accordance with CACFP requirements.
+- The CE or any of the CE's principals have been declared ineligible for any other publicly funded program by reason of violating that program's requirements. - This prohibition does not apply if the CE or principal(s) have been fully reinstated or made eligible to participate in that program, including the payment of any debts owed. - Conviction of the CE or any of its principals for any activity that occurred during the past seven years that indicated a lack of business integrity. - Submission of false claims. - For day care home sponsors: - o Failure to properly classify day care homes as tier I or tier II. - o Use of day care home funds to pay for the sponsor's administrative expenses. - o Failure to properly implement or administer the day care home termination and administrative review (appeal) provisions. - Any other action affecting the CE's ability to administer the Program in accordance with CACFP requirements.

-TDA may declare a CE, responsible principals and responsible individuals seriously deficient for any serious management or integrity issues.
+TDA may declare a CE, responsible principals, and responsible individuals seriously deficient for any serious management or integrity issues.